-We expect that the Merger will be a reorganization described in Section 368(a) of the Code for U.S. federal income tax purposes.
-Accordingly, (i) U.S. holders will recognize no gain or loss for U.S. federal income tax purposes in connection with the Holdco ordinary shares received, (ii) a U.S. holder's holding period in the Holdco ordinary shares will include the holding period of the Naked common stock exchanged therefor and (iii) a U.S. holder's tax basis in the Holdco ordinary shares will be the same as the holder's tax basis in the Naked common stock exchanged therefor.
-It is the opinion of Duane Morris LLP, counsel to Naked, that the Merger will qualify as a reorganization under Section 368(a) of the Code and that the material U.S. federal income tax consequences of the Merger to the U.S. holders of Naked common stock that exchange their shares of Naked common stock for Holdco ordinary shares are as described in this section.
+For U.S. federal income tax purposes, a merger generally will be a tax-free reorganization if, as a result of the operation of statutory law, all of the assets and liabilities of the business entities that are parties to the merger become the assets and liabilities of one of those entities, and the business entities that transfer their assets and liabilities simultaneously cease their separate legal existence, and certain other conditions are met.
+We expect that the Transactions will be a tax-free reorganization for U.S. federal income tax purposes.
+Consequently, we expect that (i) U.S. holders will recognize no gain or loss for U.S. federal income tax purposes in connection with the Holdco securities received, (ii) a U.S. holder's holding period in the Holdco securities will include the holding period of the Naked securities exchanged therefor and (iii) a U.S. holder's tax basis in the Holdco securities to the same as the holder's tax basis in the Naked securities, as applicable, at the time of the distribution of Holdco securities to the holder.